ungoogled-software/ungoogled-chromium-binaries/README.md

 **Publish binaries**:

-This example demonstrates publishing Debian 9 (stretch) amd64 packages located in `/path/to/binaries/` for ungoogled-chromium version `99.0.1234.567-1`:
+The following example demonstrates publishing Debian 9 (stretch) amd64 packages located in `/home/user/ungoogled-chromium/buildspace/` (which is assumed to be the shell expanded form of `~/ungoogled-chromium/buildspace/`) for ungoogled-chromium version `99.0.1234.567-1`:

 ```
 # In GitHub, create a new Release on YOURNAME/ungoogled-chromium-binaries with a name "99.0.1234.567-1" (without quotes) and a new tag "99.0.1234.567-1" (without quotes; insert it into the tag field).
-Upload all necessary files from /path/to/binaries/ into the Release.
+Upload all necessary files from /home/user/ungoogled-chromium/buildspace/ into the Release.
 cd ungoogled-chromium-binaries # The same as the one setup above
 git pull
-# Edit config/valid_versions and add "99.0.1234.567-1" (without quotes) only if it does NOT exist.
+# Edit config/valid_versions and add "99.0.1234.567-1" (without quotes) ONLY if it does not exist.
+# Create the directories debian/ and debian/stretch_amd64 with corresponding display_name files in config/platforms/ ONLY if they do NOT exist.
-./utilities/platform_ini_generator.py 99.0.1234.567-1 YOURNAME /path/to/binaries/*.deb /path/to/binaries/*.changes /path/to/binaries/*.buildinfo > config/platforms/debian/stretch_amd64/99.0.1234.567-1.ini
+./utilities/platform_ini_generator.py 99.0.1234.567-1 YOURNAME ~/ungoogled-chromium/buildspace/*.deb ~/ungoogled-chromium/buildspace/*.changes ~/ungoogled-chromium/buildspace/*.buildinfo > config/platforms/debian/stretch_amd64/99.0.1234.567-1.ini
 ./utilities/site_generator.py
 git add *
 git commit -m 'Add 99.0.1234.567-1 binaries for Debian stretch amd64'